On rings of supersymmetric polynomials: Laurent symmetric polynomials

 \begin{definition} Let us define

-and we shall call this algebra as the algebra of Laurent symmetric polynomials. \end{definition} \begin{definition} Let $\lambda_1,\dots,\lambda_m$ be any sequence of integers.
-Let us define Euler character by the following formula
+and we shall call this ring as the ring of Laurent symmetric polynomials. \end{definition} \begin{definition} Let $\lambda_1,\dots,\lambda_m$ be any sequence of integers.
+Let us define Euler character $E_{\lambda}\in\Lambda^{\pm}$ by the following formula